All the information you need about working in New Zealand, from the work visas that are available to tips for finding and securing a job.

 - Your remuneration is according to the ANZSCO level of your occupation

-Just like with the Skilled Migrant visa, you must also complete a points’ assessment as part of the Essential Skills Work visa application process.
+Just like with the Skilled Migrant visa, you must also complete a points-based assessment.

 In order to submit an Expression of Interest and receive an Invitation to Apply from INZ, you’ll have to score at least 100 points.